 “Company X offers a complete food manufacturing software solution for food and beverage manufacturers.
 Company X’s food manufacturing software functionality includes formula and recipe management, forward and backward lot traceability, scalable batches, product grade management, bi-product and co-product processing, multi-level yield management, private-label operations, and good manufacturing practices (GMP) support.”

-- raw materials have expiry date;
+- raw materials have an expiry date;

-- final products have shelf life time;
+- final products have shelf lifetime;

 So we decided to implement the following functionality:

-a) Products have a property “Shelf life (in days)”.
+- Products have a property “Shelf life (in days)”.
 It is optional: some products may have it and others may not have it.

-c) In Stock – Stock lots a column is added: “Expiry date”.
+- In Stock – Stock lots a column is added: “Expiry date”.
 You can sort or search stock lots by this date.

-d) When software tries to book stock items (when creating a manufacturing order or booking a customer order), it books only products that are not expired.
+- When software tries to book stock items (when creating a manufacturing order or booking a customer order), it books only products that are not expired.

-f) When creating a manufacturing order, the software automatically calculates Expiry date based on shelf life.
+- When creating a manufacturing order, the software automatically calculates Expiry date based on shelf life.